 AgTech for holistic solution bringing accountability and transparency across the supply chain

-PAGREXCO, in partnership with Cropin, launched a project in Punjab to protect the farmers from financial losses by using smart technology to transform conventional agriculture practices and boost domestic and global export.
-Given the steady decline in export numbers, streamlining the seed certification process was a priority to bring total visibility and transparency for PAGREXCO.
+PAGREXCO, in partnership with Cropin, launched a project in Punjab to protect farmers from financial losses by using smart technology to transform conventional agriculture practices and boost domestic and global export.
+Given the steady decline in export numbers, streamlining the process of seed certification was a priority to bring total visibility and transparency for PAGREXCO.

 Training on-field extension teams for ground implementation and sharing digital advisories to farmers have enabled them to adhere to robust and profitable agricultural practices, leading to improved quality and quantity of organic crops.
 Farmer engagement was achieved through two-way communication using a mobile app.